MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 - **When will admins see the new Teams Only policy in their tenant:** [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md)
 - **What will happen with the update policies:** The update policies may still appear, but they won’t be functional after March 31 2024.
 - **When will classic Teams client stop being installed with M365 apps:** This will stop happening on March 31 2024.
-- **Can I block the installation of new Teams using the M365 apps:** Yes, until March 31 2024.
-XXX
 - **Can I stop the classic Teams client from being uninstalled and what happens if a policy is set to prevent app uninstallation:** Yes, you can stop the classic Teams client from being uninstalled.
+If your configuration prevents uninstall, Microsoft won't attempt the uninstall again.
+You'll need to uninstall classic Teams after that point.
 - **Do I need to remove the old client:** Microsoft recommends that you remove the classic Teams client once a user has fully transitioned to new Teams.
 It is security best practice to not leave software that is no longer operational installed on a machine.
 Microsoft will attempt to remove the classic Teams client on your behalf, but if this is blocked or prevented by your configuration or policies it is your responsibility to conduct this removal yourself.
 - **What can I do if users still need classic Teams:** As of March 31 2024, there are no remaining scenarios where classic Teams is still needed by users.
 Please reference this page: [Features that are changing in the new Microsoft Teams](new-teams-whats-changing.md)
 - **Are there any scripts available if the admin needs to bulk uninstall classic Teams:** Check out our [uninstallation](msi-deployment.md#uninstallation) documentation.